 Here’s a problem I have that drives me crazy.
 Maybe you have it too.
 Better yet, maybe you had it, solved it and can tell me what worked for you.

-What do you do when you've finished your to dos?
-That is, what do you do when all your phone messages are returned, your projects are up-to-date, your deadlines have been met, and even the pesky errands you've been avoiding (filling out time sheets, computing tax forms, checking blog analytics) are finished?
+when you’ve finished your to dos?
+That is, what do you do when all your phone messages are returned, your projects are up-to-date, your deadlines have been met, and even the pesky errands you’ve been avoiding (filling out time sheets, computing tax forms, checking blog analytics) are finished?

 Believe me, this question is a lot harder to answer than you might think.
 I’ve asked lots of people whose opinions I respect – clients, friends, family – and I’ve gotten a lot of answers but not a lot of satisfying ones.